HKUST-CSIT5970-25S/assignment-1-KCKC233/README.md

     > Region: US East (N. Virginia).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 Note: Use private IP address when using iPerf within the same region.
 You'll need iPerf for measuring TCP bandwidth and Ping for measuring Round-Trip time.

+    In the same region, the network performance between instances of the same type shows higher TCP bandwidth (e.g., 4080 Mbps for t3.medium - t3.medium) and lower RTT (e.g., 0.192/0.265/1.029 ms for t3.medium - t3.medium).

+    Between different types, the network performance tends to have lower TCP bandwidth (e.g., 2140 Mbps for t3.medium - c5n.large) and higher RTT (e.g., 0.733/0.742/0.763 ms for t3.medium - c5n.large).